magnuskiro/jenkins-pipeline-library-demo/README.md

 Add bash script, one liner, for adding jenkinsfile, commit and push in a repo.

 # Pipeline steps in docker containers
+Remember to set labels on jenkins workers and master node.
+The lable is needed in the pipeline.

 refs:
 * https://www.jenkins.io/doc/book/pipeline/docker/